Feature learning: K-means clustering

-K-means clustering is an approach for vector quantization.
+K-means clustering is a popular clustering method.
 In particular, given a set of n vectors, k-means clustering groups them into k clusters (i.e., subsets) in such a way that each vector belongs to the cluster with the closest mean.
 The problem is computationally NP-hard, although suboptimal greedy algorithms have been developed.

 K-means clustering can be used to group an unlabeled set of inputs into k clusters, and then use the centroids of these clusters to produce features.
 These features can be produced in several ways.
 The simplest is to add k binary features to each sample, where each feature j has value one iff the jth centroid learned by k-means is the closest to the sample under consideration.
 It is also possible to use the distances to the clusters as features, perhaps after transforming them through a radial basis function (a technique that has been used to train RBF networks).
 Coates and Ng note that certain variants of k-means behave similarly to sparse coding algorithms.

 In a comparative evaluation of unsupervised feature learning methods, Coates, Lee and Ng found that k-means clustering with an appropriate transformation outperforms the more recently invented auto-encoders and RBMs on an image classification task.
 K-means also improves performance in the domain of NLP, specifically for named-entity recognition; there, it competes with Brown clustering, as well as with distributed word representations (also known as neural word embeddings).